 Use the contact form or email SHC-SHAC@wmich.edu with questions or concerns about campus health or if you have any suggestions about what the council can do to help improve Sindecuse Health Center or health on campus.
 Council members have also set up a Twitter account and a Facebook page to update followers about their activities and to invite student input.

 Join the Council

 Students who have an interest in health issues or are pursuing a career in health-related fields are invited to join this student-led group which is facilitated by Sindecuse staff.
-Applications are accepted in January of each year for membership.
-Once accepted, members are expected to attend monthly meetings starting in March of spring semester with active membership lasting one academic year from the following September to April.
+Applications for membership are accepted throughout the year.
+Once accepted, members are expected to attend monthly meetings.

 Benefits of membership

 SHAC members enjoy a chance to:

 - Join a community of motivated students who share similar goals

 - See new perspectives with an interdisciplinary group of WMU students

 - Build professional relationships with health center staff